LGBTQ media: Television

 The Code of Practices for Television Broadcasters indirectly prohibited positive homosexual representation from 1952 to 1983, preventing many queer actors in the television field from coming out and further preventing representation of the LGBTQ+ community in commercial television.
 However, many LGBTQ communities made use of public-access television to broadcast self-created programs.
 These included variety shows like The Emerald City (1977-1979), Gay Morning America (1984-1985) and Candied Camera (1990s), scripted programs, like soap opera Secret Passions, informational shows (Dyke TV, Gay USA) and interview programs like The Glennda and Brenda Show.
 In the 1980s, LGBTQ public access programs spoke frankly about the HIV/AIDS crisis, sharing information and educating viewers on the disease.

 In 1997, Ellen became the first show to have a gay main character.
 After this, there was an increase in shows that included recurring gay characters such as Will & Grace, Dawson's Creek, Spin City, ER, Buffy the Vampire Slayer, Nightline, Queer Eye for the Straight Guy, Queer as Folk, The Young and the Restless, Ugly Betty and Glee.

-Reality TV shows have also frequently represented openly gay people, such as MTV's The Real World, CBS's Survivor and The Amazing Race.

 In recent years, there has been a notable increase in the portrayal of LGBTQ+ characters and storylines across a wide range of television genres.

+Mexico

+Stereotypical representations of gay men appeared in Mexican cinema throughout the 20th century, and the first films to portray gay characters sympathetically included 1978's El lugar sin límites and 1984's Doña Herlinda and Her Son.
+Openly gay figures like Chavela Vargas, Juan Soriano, Carlos Monsiváis, and Juan Gabriel were often denigrated in the media for their identity.

+A lesbian character appeared in the 1990s series Nada personal, and soon La vida en el espejo was the first telenovela to portray a gay character sympathetically.
+Over these decades, the New Queer Cinema movement supported many styles of LGBTQ cinema in Latin America.^{:142-143} During the 21st century, mass media began to discuss LGBTQ people and issues more openly.

 Oceania

 Australia

+LGBTQ literature was heavily censored in Australia during the 20th century.
+G.M.
+Glaskin wrote the first openly gay Australian novel, No End to the Way, released in 1967.

+Queer culture and media gained visibility during the gay liberation movement in the 1970s.
 In 1978, the Gay Teachers and Students Group of Melbourne released Young, Gay and Proud, a book aimed at teenagers exploring a gay identity.

 On December 1, 1993, Joy Melbourne 90.7, a volunteer-run gay and lesbian station, began broadcasting in Melbourne.
 The station was the country's first LGBTQ radio station.